-Orchidaceae represents a varied and extensive group of flowering-plants that are for the most part fragrant, bright-colored and generally fall under the family of orchid plants.
-The Asteraceae and Orchidaceae are among the two greatest groups among the flowering plants in the world, consisting of about 22,000 to 26,000 species that represent 88o genera.
-Vanilla, Orchis (genus type) and several other naturally growing plants like the Cattleya and Phalaenopsis also integrate into this family.
+Orchidaceae represents a varied and extensive group of flowering plants that are for the most part fragrant, bright-colored, and generally fall under the family of orchid plants.
+The Asteraceae and Orchidaceae are among the two greatest groups of flowering plants in the world, consisting of about 22,000 to 26,000 species that represent 88o genera.
+Vanilla, Orchis (genus type), and several other naturally growing plants like the Cattleya and Phalaenopsis also integrate into this family.
 Moreover, ever since they introduced the tropical varieties in the Nineteenth century, botanists have generated over 100,000 cultivars and hybrids.
 The glorious orchids have become so important that the American Orchid Society, founded in 1921 focuses on research, conservation and education on the members of the Orchidaceae family.
 While the ancient Greeks symbolized orchids for virility, Victorian England associated it with luxury.

 Many consider the orchid group of plants, comprising over 25,000 species, as the largest family of flowering plants worldwide, leading to a great variation in the specific description of the flowers.
 You can see orchids in a range of colors like white, blue, yellow, red or orange and perhaps even in black.
 Some flowers carry markings and these flowers, with pale green leaves, emit a wonderful fragrance.

 Locate your orchids where you have natural sunshine and not where the sun is too bright.
 In case you place your orchids in a window that receives direct sunlight especially in summer, you would do well to shift the plant to an adjacent counter or table where there is only indirect sunlight.